A direct approach to prescribing scalar curvature on bundles: Abstract

 \section{Abstract}

-In the first part of this paper we discuss the problem of prescribing scalar curvature on the total space of some fiber bundles via direct applying some of the Kazdan--Warner results.
-We then study which functions are realizable as scalar curvature functions on the total space of several bundles over exotic manifolds.
-In the second part we provide reasonable conditions to smooth functions on the total spaces of some fiber bundles to be realized as scalar curvature functions for some Riemannian submersions metrics.
-We apply these last results to bundles over manifolds with positive Ricci curvature and tori symmetry and some Calabi--Yau manifolds.
+This note intends to demonstrate how to discuss scalar curvature functions' admissibility on bundles by directly applying some of the Kazdan--Warner results.
+Proofs of the concept include determining which functions are realizable as scalar curvature functions on the total space of several bundles over exotic manifolds.
+In addition, we employ traditional variational methods to provide reasonable conditions to smooth functions on the total spaces of some fiber bundles to be realized as scalar curvature functions for some Riemannian submersions metrics.
+We apply these last results to bundles over Calabi--Yau manifolds.